Contents

 Automating Updates Where Possible

 Consider implementing automation tools to help manage updates more efficiently.
 For example, if you have social media accounts that announce service changes, these can be set up to push updates to your website automatically.
 Integrating other systems helps to provide the most accurate information as well.
-For instance, residents in Weatherford, Texas, access real-time data about contractor licenses through the GovBuilt integration with Texas’ contractor database.
+For instance, residents in Weatherford, Texas, access real-time data about contractor licenses through the MCCi Community Development integration with Texas’ contractor database.

 Contact Us

-If you’re looking to implement these strategies effectively and create online services that truly meet the needs of your community, partner with GovBuilt.
+If you’re looking to implement these strategies effectively and create online services that truly meet the needs of your community, partner with MCCi.
 With our robust Content Management System, we develop accessible, user-friendly government websites and systems for licensing, permitting, code enforcement, and other citizen-facing services (plus backend workflows that make handling cases simpler than ever for your agency).